jhuang0420/dictator/README.md

 ### Usage instructions:
 When the project is opened as detailed above, running main.py will prompt you for an input.
 Enter this as appropriate, and the python file will magically interpret this input and tell you a deep, secret truth about yourself.

+### COC and License
+When choosing the licence, we decided to go with The Unlicense (http://unlicense.org/) as our project really has no real "value" since it is a simple Python file.
+We were not bothered/worried with the idea that others would be able to use, modify, sell, etc. our project.
+Our code of conduct is adopted from Contributor Covenant, version 2.1.
+We believe in creating a safe working environment for all individuals and that there needs to be a clear guidline for what is and isn't acceptable.
+The enforcement guidlines from the Contributor Covenant also make things pretty clear the reprocussions of a violation of the code of conduct.

 ### How To Contribute:
 1. Fork the project from GitHub.
 2. Create your own branch via your own alterations and improvements!